mumble-voip/mumble-www/hugo/content/documentation/administration/acl/index.md

 A rule consists of a selector and permission actions.

-The **selector defines who the rule applies to** - a user, user group, or password group.
+The **selector defines who the rule applies to** - a user, user group.
 It may use a prefix to indicate its type or modify its select-behavior.

 | Prefix | Prefix-Type   | Description                                      | Example                        |
 | ------ | ------------- | ------------------------------------------------ | ------------------------------ |